bartek-krk/temperature-log/README.md

 registered.
 In order to view all stations make a HTTP GET request against "/api/stations/".
 To find a specified station use HTTP GET against "/api/stations/{stationId}", where {stationId} is a unique station number.
 All responses are provided in JSON format.
+If station cannot be found HTTP 404 code is returned.

 #### 3c.
 Deleting your station

 In order to delete your station you will have to provide your station ID and API key.
-Send a HTTP DELETE request against "/api/stations/{stationId}" with a header of pattern: key="api\_key", value="yourapikey...".
-If station is successfully deleted response "Delete successful" is sent by the server.
+Send a HTTP DELETE request against "/api/stations/" with a JSON body of pattern:

+    {
+        "credentials":{
+            "id":...,apiKey:"..."
+        }
+    }
+If you submit a successful request HTTP 200 (OK) is returned, HTTP 403 (Forbidden) if you provide wrong credentials or HTTP 404 (Not found) if the station ID provided is incorrect.

 #### 3d.
 Accessing measurements

 You can only view measurements from a specified station.
 To do so make a HTTP GET request against "/api/measurements/{stationId}".
 All responses are provided in JSON format.
+HTTP 404 (not found) code is returned if there is no matching station.

 #### 3e.
 Uploading measurements

 This functionality is intended to be used by ESP8266.
 A HTTP PUT request has to be sent against "/api/measurements".
-It must include a header of
+It must include a JSON body of pattern:

-pattern: key="api\_key", value="yourapikey..." and a JSON formatted request body with "stationId" and "temperature" parameters.
+    {
+        "credentials":{
+            "id":...,
+            "apiKey":"..."
+        },
+        measurement:{
+            "stationId":...,
+            "temperature":...
+        }
+    }

+If you submit a successful request HTTP 200 (OK) is returned, HTTP 403 (Forbidden) if you provide wrong credentials or HTTP 404 (Not found) if the station ID provided is incorrect.
 Data storage limited, see section 2.

 ### 4. Author